Close Menu

 IF CLAIMANT DIES CAN FAMILY RECEIVE SSD BENEFITS?

 What happens when a claimant dies and there is an SSD application pending?
-Can a family member still receive the claimant’s SSD benefits?
+Can a family member still receive SSD benefits on behalf of the deceased?
+The answer is yes.
 Cannon Disability Law can help your family after the death of a loved one who filed an application for SSD benefits.
-Sadly, this happens because many people die waiting for the… Read More »
+Sadly, this happens… Read More »

 Facebook Twitter LinkedIn